|Avocado Cupcakes with Chocolate Orange Buttercream|

 To top it all off, literally, I created an unbelievable chocolate orange "buttercream".
 Again, I used avocado, which provides an incredibly smooth and thick texture without a noticeable flavor.
 A generous scoop of cocoa powder combines effortlessly with orange zest for a flavor that is as refreshing as it is rich.
 I absolutely did not eat the leftover Chocolate Orange "Buttercream" with a spoon while watching Unique Sweets on the Cooking Channel.
 Oh who am I kidding.
 It was heaven.

-I am so thrilled to share this cupcake recipe with you, which elicited escalating "mmmm"s from my fiancé, the take-it-or-leave-it dessert guy.
+I am so thrilled to share this cupcake recipe with you.
 The next time you have any remote excuse to contribute something to a birthday, office party or your own life happiness, I truly hope you will try these out!

 *NOTE: These must be served room temperature.
 Refrigerate between eating but allow to sit out for at least 1 hour before consuming for maximum flavor and texture.